 To worsen the situation, your furnace will remain in this condition until you fix it.
 If your furnace is not turning or shutting down after you turn it on, the ignition lockout may be the problem.
 If you have been facing the same problem recently, consider going through this article to learn how to fix it.

 Atwood Furnace Ignition Lockout Fault

-- Check Water Pressure
+1. Check Water Pressure

-The ignition lockout on Atwood furnaces is a security feature installed to protect the device from getting damaged.
+As mentioned earlier, the ignition lockout on Atwood furnaces is a security feature installed to protect the device from getting damaged.
 Considering this, you should keep in mind that there is only one way to fix the problem.

 This is to enable the furnace again from its control panel.
 Ignition lockout only switches off the main circuit breaker by resetting the device.

 Switching on the button should allow you to start your device again.
 Although, before you get to this, keep in mind that there was some reason this switch was activated.
 If you do not fix the main cause, the chances are that the ignition lockout may happen again.
 A common reason for the ignition lockout is low water pressure.

 So, if you face the ignition lockout problem, make sure that enough water is running through your pipelines.
 You can quickly test this by leaving the taps in your vehicle open.